gublan24/umpleFeatureDiagram/README.md

 # umpleFeatureDiagram

-This project allows feature diagram to be transformed into prepositioanl formuls
+This project transforms feature diagrams in Umple to prepositioanl formuls